Inference of time-ordered multibody interactions: Experiments with real datasets

-\paragraph{h.-} We use our formalism to study transportation bottlenecks in the city of Sao Paulo between January 2010 and September 2018.
+We use our formalism to study transportation bottlenecks in the city of Sao Paulo between January 2010 and September 2018.
 The system is encoded in $N=5$ nodes with $|X_n|=2$ representing to the presence or absence of a traffic jam in the corresponding region of the city: $\{west,south,east,centre,north\}$.
 The dataset provides a record of traffic congestion events with a resolution of $30$ minutes, that we have transformed into a timeline of $L=153268$ states by using the alphabet $\{$ no jam $ \rightarrow 0$ , jam $\rightarrow 1\}$ for each node.
 We then create the joint state and apply our machinery to decompose the transition matrix in interactions.
-Based on $L=\eta \prod_{i \in \mathcal{N}}|X_i|^{\order}$, we set $\order^+=5$ and $\eta \sim 150$ as the maximum value of $o$ and associated scale factor, which should yield values of $\sigma$ in the order of $0.3$ and $0.1$ for the interactions and for the ensemble weights respectively.
-The AIC estimation yields a value of $\order=2$, for the multibody Markov chain.\\
+Based on $L=\eta \prod_{n \in \mathcal{N}}|X_n|^{\order}$, we set $\order^+=5$ as the maximum value of $o$.
+The AIC estimation yields a value of $\order=2$, for the multibody Markov chain.
+That implies that $\eta \sim 150$ which should yield values of $\sigma(\mathbf{a},\hat{\mathbf{a}})$ in the order of $0.3$ and values of $\sigma(\T,\hat{\T})$ in the order of $0.1$.\\

-Results in SM Fig. \ref{sup_fig:real} show how the system is mainly dominated by $\interaction$ with type $q_n=2$.
+Results in SM Fig. \ref{sup_fig:jams} show how the system is mainly dominated by $\interaction$ with type $q_n=2$.
 A closer look at the interaction's transition matrix reveals the most important trajectories at the phase space: We have $\s(t-1)=(0,0,0,0,0) \rightarrow \s(t)=(0,0,0,0,0)$, $\s(t-1)=(1,1,1,1,0) \rightarrow \s(t)=(1,1,1,1,0)$ and $\s(t-1)=(1,1,1,1,1) \rightarrow \s(t)=(1,1,1,1,1)$ amongst the processes with a higher probability to occur, where the three of them express a situation in which the system remains in the same state.
 Next on the list we have $\s(t-1)=(1,1,1,1,0) \rightarrow \s(t)=(1,1,1,1,1)$, $\s(t-1)=(1,1,1,1,1) \rightarrow \s(t)=(1,1,1,1,0)$ and $\s(t-1)=(1,1,1,1,0) \rightarrow \s(t)=(1,1,0,1,0)$.
 The first two account respectively for the propagation of a traffic jam to the north of the city when the rest of locations are also collapsed and the opposite process.
 The latter expresses a traffic dispersion in the east when all but the north are collapsed.
 Finally, despite $a$ of $q_n=2$ being the largest coefficient by far, the rest are not negligible which yields a reducibility of $r=0.26$.\\